wasabipesto/nice-rust/README.md

 ## Quickstart

 Grab the latest release from the [releases page](https://github.com/wasabipesto/nice-rust/releases/latest).
-Include your username with the `--username` option and select the `detailed` or `niceonly` process.
+Include your username with the `--username` option and select the `detailed` or `niceonly` process (defaults to `detailed`).

 ```
-nice-rust --username asfaloth detailed
+nice-rust --username asfaloth
 ```

 Optionally, use the flag `--benchmark` for a prebuilt offline benchmarking test.
 See `nice-rust --help` for additional arguments.